Board Policies

 4.11 Awarding of Emeritus Status

-The Governing Board may award emeritus distinction to any full-time residential faculty, chancellor, vice-chancellor, college president, or college vice president who retires from the Maricopa County Community College District.
+The Governing Board may award emeritus distinction to any full-time residential faculty, or executive in salary grade 128 or above such as; chancellor, vice-chancellor, associate vice-chancellor, college president, executive vice president, or vice president who retires from the Maricopa County Community College District.
 Any such awards will be based on the following protocol/criteria:

 1. The Chancellor may recommend emeritus distinction to a candidate only following a determination that the candidate has:

-1. at least twenty years of full-time service in the Maricopa district with ten of the years in the position for which emeritus distinction is recommended;
+1. at least twenty years of full-time service in the Maricopa district with ten of the years in one or more emeritus - eligible positions.

 2. demonstrated satisfactory performance;